HCS Score

 Those reserve assets are where the Islamic finance analysis begins and ends.

-This is exactly the same structure that makes USDT and USDC haram — and PYUSD is no different.
-The fact that it's issued by PayPal rather than Tether Limited or Circle doesn't change the underlying financial reality.
+This is exactly the same structure that makes USDT and USDC Haram, and PYUSD is no different.
+The fact that it is issued by PayPal rather than Tether Limited or Circle does not change the underlying financial reality.

 PayPal is a well-regulated, publicly traded company operating under strict financial oversight.
 Its reserves are transparently disclosed.
 Its operations are audited.
 By every conventional financial standard, PYUSD is one of the most trustworthy stablecoins in the market.

-But Islamic finance doesn't evaluate financial products based on the reputation of the issuer.
-It evaluates them based on the financial structure — the mechanisms through which value is created, stored, and distributed.
+But Islamic finance does not evaluate financial products based on the reputation of the issuer.
+It evaluates them based on the financial structure, which is the mechanisms through which value is created, stored, and distributed.

 The reserves backing PYUSD include US Treasury bills and cash-equivalent securities.
 These instruments generate returns through interest.
 The interest income generated from these reserves is how Paxos and PayPal sustain the financial infrastructure behind PYUSD.

-Interest-Based Core Function fails because the reserve structure that gives PYUSD its stability and value depends on interest-bearing financial instruments as its foundation.
+The reserve structure that gives PYUSD its stability and value depends on interest-bearing financial instruments as its foundation.
+This is a direct and structural Riba concern that cannot be resolved by the quality or reputation of the issuer.

 PYUSD is actually quite transparent about its reserve composition.
 PayPal and Paxos publish regular attestation reports detailing what backs the token.
 Price stability is maintained effectively.
 The uncertainty about what PYUSD is and how it works is low.

-But as with USDC — transparency about a prohibited structure doesn't make the structure permissible.
+But transparency about a prohibited structure does not make the structure permissible.
 Gharar is not the primary concern here.
 The Riba problem is.

-Guaranteed Interest — Failed.
-US Treasury bills and cash equivalents in the reserve generate guaranteed interest income.
+Guaranteed Interest — ❌ Failed.
+US Treasury bills and cash equivalents in the reserve generate predetermined guaranteed interest returns constituting guaranteed interest income at the institutional level.

 Overall Result: Haram — Red Line Violations

-By this point in our analysis series, Muslim investors may notice a consistent pattern — and it's worth acknowledging directly.
+By this point in our analysis series, Muslim investors may notice a consistent pattern and it is worth acknowledging directly.

-Every major stablecoin we've analyzed has been classified as Haram.
-USDT — haram due to interest-linked reserves.
-USDC — haram for the same reason.
-DAI — haram due to debt-based creation mechanism with stability fees.
-And now PYUSD — haram due to Treasury bill and cash-equivalent reserve structure.
+Every major stablecoin we have analyzed has been classified as Haram.
+USDT is Haram due to interest-linked reserves.
+USDC is Haram for the same reason.
+DAI is Haram due to its debt-based creation mechanism with stability fees functioning as interest charges.
+PYUSD is Haram due to Treasury bill and cash-equivalent reserve structure.

-Muslim investors often need a stable digital asset for legitimate purposes — holding value without volatility, making payments, moving funds across blockchain networks, or participating in halal crypto applications.
+Muslim investors often need a stable digital asset for legitimate purposes, including holding value without volatility, making payments, moving funds across blockchain networks, or participating in halal crypto applications.

 Some Muslim investors ask whether PYUSD's integration with PayPal's massive merchant network makes it more useful and therefore worth reconsidering.

-The answer is that usefulness doesn't override compliance — and we've said this consistently throughout our analysis series.
+The answer is that usefulness does not override compliance and we have said this consistently throughout our analysis series.

 PYUSD's integration with PayPal does make it genuinely useful for digital payments.
 But USDT is useful.
 USDC is useful.
 DAI is useful.
 Usefulness has never been the question.
 The financial structure that creates and maintains these stablecoins is what determines their compliance status.